storcale/Roster-Automation/README.md

 ## /roster

-Offers a menu displaying buttons for the actions that can be performed: Search,add, remove(not working yet)
+Offers a menu displaying buttons for the actions that can be performed: Search,add, remove

 #### search [callsign] [division]